One of my biggest goals two summers ago was to work with Ani on her reading.

 She made huge strides during her kindergarten year and I wanted to make sure she didn’t lose it over the summer.

-Since January, we’d spent 10-15 minutes almost every evening before bed reading together.
+We spend 10-15 minutes almost every evening before bed reading together.

 I’ve found that, for her, this time works really well because she’s not anxious to go to bed, so she’s happy to work on her reading if it means she gets to stay up a little later.